0xJacky/nginx-ui/docs/guide/config-server.md

 This option is used to set the port for backend listening in the HTTP01 challenge mode when obtaining Let's Encrypt certificates.
 The HTTP01 challenge is a domain validation method used by Let's Encrypt to verify that you control the domain for which you're requesting a certificate.

+## Email
+- Type: `string`

+When obtaining a Let's Encrypt certificate, this option is used to set your email address.
+Let's Encrypt will use your email address to notify you of the expiration date of your certificate.

 ## Database